 - High profit margins.

-Your customers are highly motivated to extend capital life.
+Your customers are highly motivated to extend their equipment’s life.
 For many types of capital equipment, the acquisition cost is the single biggest driver for the total cost of ownership.
 Therefore, your customers want to avoid purchasing new equipment for as long as possible.
 Anytime they can extend their existing installed base of equipment to the next generation technology or improve its productivity is an opportunity to avoid another round of acquisition cost.
 Sometimes customers even demand to see upgrade roadmaps before they will make their initial system purchase.
 It’s that important to them to ensure long capital life.

 As the original equipment manufacturer, you are usually the only one who can provide these upgrades.
 Upgrading the productivity or process capability of complex equipment requires complete knowledge of the system’s hardware, controls, and software.
 That creates a significant barrier to entry for a third party.
 Without direct competition to drive pricing down to minimum acceptable margins, you’re able to achieve pricing anchored to an upgrade’s full market value.

 How to Price Upgrades

 Your customer’s upgrade buying decision is simple.
 If the upgrade results in more profit than available alternatives for his company, he will buy it.
 Think of profit as the financial gains produced by the upgrade minus the cost of acquiring those gains, as shown in the figure below.